 Developing and maintaining a world centre of excellence in the critical study of apocalyptic and millenarian movements and aid the public understanding of the legacies and future possibilities of these crucial, creative and often misunderstood forms of human culture.

-CenSAMM will exist in both the physical world in the form of symposia and interviews, and online as written, digitised and recorded resources.
+CenSAMM exists in both the physical world in the form of symposia and interviews, and online as written, digitised and recorded resources.